executors/executors/README.md

     template<class Executor>
     using executor_index_t = typename executor_index<Executor>::type;

-## `BulkExecutor`
+## `BulkTwoWayExecutor`

-1. The `BulkExecutor` requirements form the basis of the bulk executor concept.
+1. The `BulkTwoWayExecutor` requirements form the basis of the bulk executor concept.
-   This set of requirements specifies operations for creating groups of execution agents in bulk from a single operation.
+   This set of requirements specifies operations for creating groups of execution agents in bulk from a single operation with the ability to synchronize these groups of agents with another thread.

-2. In Table \ref{bulk_executor_requirements},
+2. In Table \ref{bulk_two_way_executor_requirements},
     * `f` denotes a `CopyConstructible` function object with three arguments,
     * `n` denotes a shape object whose type is `executor_shape_t<X>`.
     * `rf` denotes a `CopyConstructible` function object with one argument whose result type is `R`,